applicaster/zapp-plugins-examples/Advertisement/Android/README.md

 ###Variables

 This tutorial will show 2 types of advertisement. `Banner` and `Interstitial` and for both of them class variables should be created.
-Next variable is `AdView` interface which is implemented by Applicaster SDK and on this view Banner or Interstitial will be shown.
+Next variable is `AdView` interface which should be implemented by your consuming app

 ![step15.png](img/step15.png)